BIG-MAP/WP4APIExample/README.md

 ### Hardware
 The following hardware is connected to the ESP8266 device:
-* L298N motor driver board
+* L298N motor driver [board](https://howtomechatronics.com/tutorials/arduino/arduino-dc-motor-control-tutorial-l298n-pwm-h-bridge/)
-* 12V, 3W peristaltic dosing pump
+* 12V, 3W peristaltic dosing [pump](https://www.adafruit.com/product/1150)
 * 12V and 5V power source

 ### Connections
 * Pin D4 (GPIO 2) of the ESP8266 is connected to ENA in the L298N board.
 * In1 and In2 in the L298N board are connected to 5V and Gnd respectively.
-* Ground pins on the ESP8266 and the L298N board are connected.
+* Ground pins on the ESP8266 and the L298N board are connected together.
-* The L298N board is powered using 12V.
 * The pump terminals are connected to OUT1 and OUT2 on the L298N board.